Course Syllabus

 Unit 3: Should the law care about epistemology?

-Class 10 (Wed 7/24)
+Class 10 (Wed 7/24) Paper Outline Due at midnight

 Enoch, David & Talia Fisher & Levi Spectre.
 2021.
 "Does legal epistemology rest on a mistake?"